faradayio/cage/README.md

 ## Trying it out

-Create a new applicating using conductor, and list the associated Git
+Create a new application using conductor, and list the associated Git
 repositories:

 ```sh